kaciechong/kaciechong.github.io/README.md

 I'm a junior at UC Santa Barbara, pursuing a B.S. degree in Statistics and Data Science.
 I have a strong passion for data visualization and enjoy approaching problems with a creative mindset to bring data to life.

 ## 📍 Where I'm At Right Now
-I'm currently studying abroad at the University of Edinburgh and gaining practical experience as a Data Science Intern at The Turing Trust.
+I'm currently studying abroad at the University of Edinburgh and gaining data science experience as an intern at The Turing Trust.
 This organization refurbishes donated IT equipment and provides educational software to schools, particularly in Malawi.
-I’m passionate about leveraging data analysis techniques to enhance educational access and empower disadvantaged communities through technology.
+I’m passionate about leveraging data analysis  to enhance educational access.

 ## Projects
 - [Beyond the Halfpipe: Halfpipe Skiing Analysis](https://github.com/kaciechong/BeyondtheHalfpipe)
-    - Conducted an in-depth analysis of the performance of U.S. halfpipe skiing team athletes, exploring correlations between their results, sponsorship trends,         social media following, and training locations
+    - Conducted an in-depth analysis of the performance of U.S. halfpipe skiing team athletes, exploring correlations between their performance, sponsorship trends,         social media following, and training locations
 - [The Turing Trust Data Analysis Project](https://github.com/kaciechong/TuringTrust)
-    - Developed MongoDB queries to analyze 20,000+ hardware erasure reports, creating an automated system to assess IT equipment and enhance refurbishment processes.
+    - Developed MongoDB queries analyzing 20,000+ hardware erasure reports to seek methods to optimize erasure processes

 ## Publications
 - [From checkups to coverage: Understanding UCSB’s healthcare landscape](https://dailynexus.com/2024-01-18/from-checkups-to-coverage-understanding-ucsbs-healthcare-landscape/)
 - [Unveiling the climate crisis in Santa Barbara](https://dailynexus.com/2024-04-11/unveiling-the-climate-crisis-in-santa-barbara/)